-Choosing a domain name for your business is much more than being clever, finding a great phrase or using the best one available.
+Choosing a domain name for your business is much more than being clever, it’s about finding a great phrase or using the best one available.

 Here’s the deal:

-Clever and fun names or phrases can work well for a company name or brand identity, but a domain name is something different.
-Think about how people are going to search for you and how to reflect your brand or your products.
+Clever and fun names or phrases can work well for a company’s name or brand identity, but a domain name is something different.
+Think about how people are going to search for you and how it’s going to reflect your brand or products.

 If you have a business with a catchy name, choose a domain name based on your product or service, rather than your company name.
 Use keywords and content to unify the concepts.
 If you have a catering service, you might call it “Tacos and Teriyaki,” but you would want to use a more subtle and searchable domain name, such as southorangecountycatering.com or cateringinsoc.com.
 Link your URL to your company name on your homepage, in your page titles and inside your meta descriptions.

 To find a suitable domain name, you’ll want to start by doing some online searches.

 Think about how you would search for your company and choose a readily searchable domain name.
 Keep in mind you’ll typically want to stay within the .com domain sphere and refrain from using hyphens, numbers and misspelling names on purpose.